rambinshtokc/DeepCompressionAnalysis/README.md

 1. ![VAE Noise Regularization Images](Figures/VAE_noise_reg_images.png)
    *Figure 9: Impact of noise and regularization on VAE performance.*

+## Jupyter Notebooks

+This repository includes two Jupyter notebooks to assist with data preparation, model training, and performance evaluation:

+1. **`AE.ipynb`**: This notebook provides a step-by-step guide for preparing the dataset, training the Autoencoder model, and evaluating its performance.
+It covers data loading, model architecture setup, training, and performance analysis.

+2. **`VAE.ipynb`**: This notebook guides the user through the process of preparing the dataset, training the Variational Autoencoder model, and evaluating its performance.
+It includes steps for data loading, model architecture setup, training, and performance evaluation.

+Both notebooks are designed to be user-friendly and include detailed instructions to facilitate understanding and implementation of the experiments.

 ## Conclusion

 Both VAE and AE architectures exhibit strengths and limitations in image compression tasks.
 The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to the AE.
 However, the VAE demonstrates better performance with regularization techniques, particularly Elastic Net, and shows improved robustness to noise.